-Chlamydia is often referred to as a silent disease.
+Chlamydia is often cursed, and is referred to as a silent disease.
 Its symptoms are often hard to notice.
 And if left untreated, chlamydia can lead to some pretty severe complications.
 It causes Pelvic Inflammatory Disease in 40% of untreated women.
 This infection can leave woman sterile or cause potentially fatal ectopic pregnancy (pregnancy outside the uterus).
 Women infected with chlamydia are also five times more likely to get HIV if exposed to it.
 In men untreated chlamydia can cause infection of the epididymis, the tube that carries sperm to the vas deferens, as well as infections of the rectum and urethra.

 In 2006 there were 1,030,911 cases of chlamydia reported to the CDC (Center for Disease Control) But because of the high occurrence of unreported cases, the CDC estimates the actual number of chlamydia infections was 2,291,000.

 If you are sexually active with more than one partner, you should get tested annually for chlamydia.
 You may be infected already and inadvertently spreading the disease.
 Not cool man.
 Not cool.

 The symptoms of chlamydia can go unnoticed for quite some time.
 In men the symptoms may be a burning sensation during urination occasionally accompanied by a discharge from the urethra.
 These usually occur 1 to 3 weeks after exposure.
 Women may experience all, some, or none of the following: a slight burning sensation during urination, a thin vaginal discharge, and abdominal pain.
 Many women will have to rely on their sexual partners informing them that they have the disease — making the ‘tell your partners the bad news’ step very important indeed.